Samagra-Development/docs/docs/Getting Started With Android.md

 ### 6. Offline viewing of data and sending them again

 Since ODK provides a functionality to fill forms offline, you can sync these forms when online again.
 You can view all such forms via below method invocation.
+You can also check **_onSubmitFormsClicked()_** method in **HomePresenter.java** to see how we're opening a specific form based on its identifier.

 ```java
 geIFormManagementContract().launchViewUnsubmittedFormView(context, className);